Rapid Arctic meltdown in Siberia alarms scientists

 The triple-digit record was not a freak event, either, but instead part of a searing heat wave.
 Verkhoyansk saw 11 straight days with a high temperature of 86 degrees Fahrenheit (30 Celsius) or above, according to Rick Thoman, a climate scientist at the University of Alaska at Fairbanks.
 The average June high at that location is just 68 degrees Fahrenheit (20 Celsius).

-Much of Siberia experienced an exceptionally mild winter, followed by a warmer-than- average spring, and has been among the most abnormally warm regions of the world during 2020.
+Much of Siberia experienced an exceptionally mild winter, followed by a warmer-than- average spring, and it has been among the most unusually warm regions of the world during 2020.
 During May, parts of Siberia saw an average monthly temperature that was a staggering 18 degrees Fahrenheit (10 Celsius) above average for the month, according to the European Union’s Copernicus Climate Change Service.

 “To me, these are kind of the key ingredients of things you expect in a warming climate,” Freja Vamborg, a senior scientist at Copernicus, said of the recent heat records, coupled with prolonged months of higher-than-average temperatures.

-The persistent warmth has helped to fuel wildfires, eviscerate sea ice, and destabilize homes and other buildings constructed on thawing permafrost.
+The persistent warmth has helped to fuel wildfires, eviscerate sea ice and destabilize homes and other buildings constructed on thawing permafrost.
 It allegedly even contributed to a massive fuel spill in Norilsk in late May that prompted Russian President Vladimir Putin to declare a state of emergency in the environmentally sensitive region.

-Already, sea ice in the vicinity of Siberia is running at record low levels for any year dating to the start of the satellite era in 1979.
+Already, sea ice in the vicinity of Siberia is running at record-low levels for any year since reliable satellite monitoring began in 1979.

 Scientists have long maintained that the Arctic is warming twice as fast as the rest of the world.
 But in reality, the region is now warming at nearly three times the global average.
 Data from NASA shows that since 1970, the Arctic has warmed by an average of 5.3 degrees (2.94 Celsius), compared with the global average of 1.71 degrees (0.95 Celsius) during the same period.
 Scientists refer to the phenomenon as “Arctic amplification.”